 A strong focus of research at Kent State is the intersection of humans and the environment.
 Researchers focus on issues of urban sustainability with an interest in how humans interact with and affect their environment.
-We are also interested in how the environment affects humans: we study natural hazards, post-disaster environments and environmental health.
-Our GIS Health & Hazards Lab is a focus of research using geospatial tools to analyze issues at the intersection of humans and their environment.
+We are also interested in how the environment affects humans: we study natural hazards, post-disaster environments, and environmental health.
 Kent State’s Cleveland Urban Design Collaborative (CUDC) presents opportunities to collaborate on projects that connect urban design to the physical environment.

 At Kent State, we have a strong interdisciplinary focus on water resources, including an annual Water Resources Symposium.
 Our location on the Cuyahoga River and near the Great Lakes provides an excellent setting for local research.
 However, research is conducted across the globe, including work on water access in sub-Saharan Africa, water infrastructure and political ecology in Cambodia, and disease transmission in Haiti.
 Research interests also include planning and management and their role in water access and health.
 We collaborate across the campus on water resources research, including work with Architecture, Biology, Geology, and Public Health.

 Faculty at Kent State have a strong interest in urban planning and sustainability.
 Our research spans the country and the globe, but we recognize that we have an excellent laboratory in our own backyard.
 The $110M redevelopment of downtown Kent is one focus of our research, as we consider the factors leading to these changes as well as economic and social outcomes.
 Cleveland and Akron are also excellent opportunities to study “Legacy Cities” in the post-industrial economy.
 In particular, Kent State’s Cleveland Urban Design Collaborative (CUDC) presents opportunities to collaborate on local projects in urban design and planning.